 To get a sense of the differences between pre- and post-treatment groups, this section shows the simple relationship between exposure to the devaluation and subjective well-being, as well as the development in food prices in the months surrounding the devaluation.
-The latter is important because it illustrates the most plausible mechanism connecting the currency devaluation to individuals' evaluations of well-being.
+The latter is important

 As dependent variable, we use respondents' answers to the following question: "In general, how would you describe: Your own present living conditions?"
-Answers are given on a scale consisting of the categories 'very bad', 'fairly bad', 'neither', 'fairly good', and 'very good', where high values denote good living conditions.
-While the literature often uses questions concerning 'life satisfaction' (Bjørnskov et al. 2010; Deaton 2008, 2012; Kahneman and Deaton 2010; Asadullah and Chaudhury 2012), the question we use asks respondents to evaluate their present living conditions on a scale from 'very bad' to 'very good', which is clearly a constitutive feature of subjective well-being.
+Answers are given on a scale consisting of the categories "very bad," "fairly bad," "neither," "fairly good," and "very good," where high values denote good living conditions.
+While the literature often uses questions concerning "life satisfaction" (Deaton 2008, 2012; Bjørnskov et al. 2010; Kahneman and Deaton 2010; Asadullah and Chaudhury 2012), the question we use asks respondents to evaluate their present living conditions on a scale from "very bad" to "very good," which is clearly a constitutive feature of subjective well-being.
 We therefore use this question to measure subjective well-being.